PolyphasicDevTeam/stayawake/README.md

 You can select files from [this](https://www.dropbox.com/s/dihn9m58wfnyxwk/alarm.rar) which is linked to by the now-abandoned [NMO](https://github.com/PolyphasicDevTeam/NoMoreOversleeps).
 Choose shorter alarms over longer ones.

 ### Safety Warning
-Please note that I am IN NO WAY responsible over ANY damage caused to you through use of this tool.
+Please note that I am in NO WAY responsible over ANY damage caused to you through the use of this tool.
 You are recommended to do something other than using a computer if you still fall asleep after several alarms.
 Repeated use of sound alarms might cause hearing damage and/or tolerance to alarms.
 YOU HAVE BEEN WARNED.

 ### Known Issues:
 - May not work on Wayland: